 - you have paid the required tuition deposits

-After receiving the I-20 form, you must make an appointment at the U.S. Embassy or Consulate in your country of residence in order to apply for an F-1 student visa to travel to the United States.
-Please make an appointment well in advance of the date you intend to travel to the United States, as some embassies and consulates take several weeks (or even months) to process visa requests.
+After receiving the I-20, you must schedule an appointment at the U.S. Embassy or Consulate in your country in order to apply for an F-1 student visa.
+You should make an appointment well in advance of the date you intend to travel to the United States, as some embassies and consulates can take several weeks (or even months) to process visa requests.

 - Is on-campus housing available for graduate students?

-- Wake Forest University does not offer on-campus housing for graduate students, but there are many off campus housing options for housing near the University.
-In addition to a number of apartment complexes, the School of Law maintains a list of housing vacancies in privately-owned, off-campus houses and apartments near campus and roommate searches.
-The University also rents off-campus, furnished housing to international students.
-For more information, go to http://www.wfu.edu/properties/
+- Wake Forest University does not offer on-campus housing for graduate students, but there are many off campus housing options near the University.
+In addition to a number of apartment complexes, the Law school maintains a list of both housing vacancies in privately-owned, off-campus houses and apartments near campus and roommate searches.
+The University also rents off-campus, furnished housing to international students and more information can be found here.

 - How many courses must I complete for my LL.M. degree?
 Are there any required courses?

-- You must complete at least 24 credit hours to earn your LL.M. degree.
-The selection of courses is largely up to you.
-We require only that you take the following courses:
+- You must complete at least 24 credit hours to complete your LL.M. degree.
+The selection of courses is largely up to you, but we do require that you complete the following courses:

 - Legal Research and Writing for International Lawyers (2 credit hours)